-BANGKOK — A pro-government politician apologized on Wednesday to a prominent critic of the junta for accusing her of plotting to overthrow the monarchy.
+BANGKOK — A pro-government politician apologized on Wednesday to a prominent critic of the junta for accusing her of scheming to overthrow the monarchy.

 Speaking at a joint news conference at the makeshift parliament building, Thai Civilized Party leader Mongkolkit Suksintharanont offered his contrition to Nuttaa “Bow” Mahattana for the allegation.
 The accusations had prompted Nuttaa, a pro-democracy activist, to file a libel suit against Mongkolkit.

 Mongkolkit and Nuttaa together urged other politicians and the public to learn from their case by uniting against “fake news” and false accusations.

 “Today we are here to campaign for a stop to political attacks based on fake news and smears,” first-time MP Mongkolkit said.
 “We desire to see a joint effort to clean up politics, whether in political or civil sectors.
 Together we symbolize the two sectors.”